chrismtz100/Salt-Carpet-Printer-V1.0-GUI/README.md

 # Salt-Carpet-Printer-V1.0-GUI
- A minimal GUI using guizero for a salt carpet printer.
+ A minimal GUI using guizero and Python for a salt carpet printer.